Ryan Bizzarro: Legislation

 Bizzarro authored Libre's Law, a state law addressing punishment for animal abuse.
 In 2017 – the year Libre's Law was signed into effect – Bizzarro was named National Legislator of the Year by the Humane Society of the United States (2016).

 Awards

 Bizzarro has been recognized for his service by several groups and organizations locally and nationally.
-In 2022, City & State featured him in PA's PowerList as one of Pennsylvania's most influential "Forty Under 40."
+In 2025, the Pennsylvania NewsMedia Association inducted Bizzarro into its Hall of Fame and honored Bizzarro as Advocate of the Year for authoring and passage of anti-SLAPP legislation signed into law in 2024.
+Pennsylvania PBS honored Bizzarro with the Good Neighbor Award for being a Champion of Lifelong Learning in recognition of his support for public broadcasting.
+In 2022, City & State featured him on PA's PowerList as one of Pennsylvania's most influential "Forty Under 40."
 In 2020, the American Society of Clinical Oncology & Pennsylvania Society of Oncology and Hematology named him the Legislator of the Year.
 Other awards include being named one of the Erie Readers "40 Under 40" (2013); Edinboro University's Honored Alumnus of the Year (2014); Humane Society Legislator of the Year (2016); Pennsylvania Snowmobile Association Legislator of the Year (2018); and Best of Erie's "Best Politician" in the years 2015, 2016 and 2017 (the category was removed in 2018).